This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 For dairy free and vegan options, see the Frequently Asked Questions below.

-overhead view of apple galette with scoops of ice cream on top
+overhead view of apple galette with scoops of ice cream on top.

 Apple Galette a la mode is always super enjoyable!
-I made my Cinnamon Stick Ice Cream to pair with this Apple Galette.
+I made Cinnamon Stick Ice Cream to pair with this Apple Galette.

 What is a Galette?